shaleen-wonder-ent/user-guides/aum-centric.md

 - Linux: `dpkg -l` / `rpm -qa` + `/var/log/dpkg.log` + `dnf history list`
 - SQL Server: `sys.dm_server_registry` + CU registry keys (per instance)

-**What the customer sees:** Workbook with a "Patch History" tab per machine, showing two stacked colors — *Pre-Arc (imported once)* + *Post-Arc (AUM live)*.
+**What you see:** Workbook with a "Patch History" tab per machine, showing two stacked colors — *Pre-Arc (imported once)* + *Post-Arc (AUM live)*.
 No gap in the timeline.

 > **Caveat — be honest:** the pre-Arc data is only as complete as what the OS retained.
-If WSUS purged client install logs older than X days, that's what we get.
+If WSUS purged client install logs older than X days, that's what you get.
 Most Windows hosts have `Get-HotFix` data going back to OS install, so coverage is usually excellent.

 ---

 ### 4.2 "Can I get a comprehensive dashboard for ALL servers, before + after?"

-**Yes — three layers, customer chooses depth:**
+**Yes — three layers, pick the depth you need:**

 #### Layer 1 — Built-in (zero customization, available Day 1 of onboarding)
 - **Update Manager portal** → Overview, Machines, History, Schedules